 If you want a more rural version of cafe life, you can visit a guinguette to get the true flavor of the countryside around Paris.
 Guingettes are 19th-century structures that were used for socializing and music along the river.
-Guinguettes aren’t as plentiful today as they were in the 1800s, but they make for great get-aways or afternoon escapes.
-You can find them in Paris along the Seine in the Bois de Boulogne and in the Parc des Buttes-Chaumont (in the 19th arrondissement).
-(Or a little further out as you will see in the next section.)
+Guinguettes aren't as plentiful today as they were in the 1800s, but they make for great getaways or afternoon escapes.

 Experience Parisian culture by attending one of many outdoor concerts around the city: try Jardin des Plantes in June if classical music is your thing!
 It's also worth noting that Les Trois Baudets restaurant offers an excellent menu and live jazz every evening from Monday through Friday – they even have great views overlooking Saint Sulpice Church.

 And then there is nothing more Parisian than a picnic in a park!
-I’ve written about 9 awesome places to have a picnic in Paris.
+I've written about 9 awesome places to have a picnic in Paris.
 The parks and gardens in Paris can be a great all-day activity.
-There are many gardens that offer tours of their grounds by foot or bike as well as providing both indoors and outdoors seating to enjoy with your friends or family.
-You can find these types of attractions at Parc Monceau, Luxembourg Gardens (don’t miss the green chairs), Tuileries Garden, and others around Paris!
+There are many gardens that offer tours of their grounds by foot or bike as well as providing both indoor and outdoor seating to enjoy with your friends or family.

 If you're looking for something that requires a little less planning, head to Parc de Belleville on Sundays and spend time with friends over coffee amongst groves of chestnut trees.